-There will be cases where one student “gets it” and the other doesn’t, leading to one kid instructing the other.
-This is fine as teaching is a great way to reinforce mastery, and kids sometimes learn best when they hear the lesson from a different source.
+There will be cases where one student “gets it” and the other doesn't, leading to one kid instructing the other.
+This is fine since teaching is a great way to reinforce mastery, and kids sometimes learn best when they hear the lesson from a different source.

 Compliment the “teacher” to let them know you appreciate their patience and understanding.
 Effective classroom incentives are built on such small, considerate gestures.